Alice Comedies: Shorts and subsequent releases

-Walt Disney both directed and produced all 57 films in this series.
-Animation was done by Walt Disney, sometimes assisted by Rollin "Ham" Hamilton.
+Walt Disney directed all 57 films in this series.
 Over the course of the series, four actresses played Alice: Virginia Davis (15), Margie Gay (31), Dawn O'Day (1) and Lois Hardwick (10).
 The film Alice in the Jungle contains only archival footage of Virginia Davis.

+Non-theatrical distribution of Alice's Wonderland was handled by the New York branch of Pictorial Clubs Inc. through an arrangement with Pathé Exchange, who copyrighted the short as Alice in Slumberland on September 29, 1926.
+In May 1926, it was announced that Film Booking Offices of America would release what would ultimately be the last 26 shorts in the series.
+The copyrights to the FBO-released shorts were assigned to R-C Pictures, while the copyrights to Alice Solves the Puzzle and Alice Wins the Derby were assigned to M. J. Winkler.
+In March 1930, Raytone Pictures (later known as Syndicate Pictures) announced it was re-releasing 18 Alice Comedies shorts with music and sound recorded by Brunswick.
+They were released between September 1, 1930 and May 15, 1931.

-The shorts in this series are now all in the public domain in the United States.
-(Note: All works in this series were published by 1927.
-As of 2023, all published works from 1927 and before are in the public domain in the United States.)
+The shorts in this series are now all in the public domain in the United States, being either never registered or not renewed by copyright owners RKO Pictures (successor to FBO) and Columbia Pictures (owner of Winkler Pictures).
 In 2000, Inkwell Images released Alice in Cartoonland – The Original Alice Comedies by Walt Disney in VHS, and in 2007 in DVD as part of the Golden Classics series with ten of the films as well as a documentary, poster gallery, and DVD ROM.
 In 2007, Kit Parker Films released another DVD called Alice in Cartoonland: The 35mm Collector's Set.
 In 2005 and again in 2007, ten shorts in the series were released as part of the Walt Disney Treasures series.
 Seven were part of the Disney Rarities that was released in 2005, while three more were released as part of The Adventures of Oswald the Lucky Rabbit, released in 2007.

 In 2016, Alice shorts held by the EYE Film Institute in Amsterdam were restored for global re-release.

 A total of 16 Alice Comedies shorts are thought to be lost, and 1 Alice Comedies short (Alice's Auto Race) has been partially found.